hautonjt/hautonjt.github.io/pipeline.md

 # Re-deploying the 5G Core

 To begin, we will use `git clone` to fetch the source code of our data pipeline and re-create the entire Kubernetes setup we had deployed yesterday.
+> Tip: Triple-click to select a whole line in a code block.
+To paste in a terminal, use the shortcut Ctrl-Shift-V instead of Ctrl-V.
 ```
 cd ~
 git clone https://github.com/hautonjt/data-pipeline